 Researchers are looking at ways to prevent or treat hepatitis before it causes liver cancer.
 Research is being done to make a vaccine to prevent hepatitis C. Progress is also being made in treating chronic hepatitis infections.
 Some believe that vaccines and better treatments for hepatitis could prevent many cases of liver cancer worldwide.

 Some new blood tests are being studied to see if they can find liver cancer earlier than the tests used now.

 New drugs are being made that work in a different way from standard chemo drugs.
 These newer drugs are aimed at (target) exact parts of cancer cells.

-Tumor blood vessels are the target of some newer drugs.
-Liver tumors need new blood vessels in order to grow.
-The drug sorafenib (Nexavar®), which is already used for some liver cancers that can't be removed, works in part by keeping new blood vessels from forming.
-This drug is now being studied for use earlier in the course of the disease.
+Some newer drugs target tumor blood vessels.
+Liver tumors need new blood vessels to grow.
+The drug sorafenib (Nexavar), which is already used for some liver cancers that can't be removed, works partly by keeping new blood vessels from forming.
+This drug is now being studied to see if it is helpful earlier in the course of the disease.
 Doctors are also looking at whether giving it along with chemo or with other targeted drugs may help it work better.

 New forms of chemotherapy, used along with other treatments, are being tested in clinical trials.
 A small number of tumors respond to chemo, but chemo has not yet been shown to help patients live longer.

 A newer approach to treatment is the use of a virus known as JX-594.
-This is the same virus that was used to make the smallpox vaccine, but it has been altered in the lab so that it mainly infects cancer cells and not normal cells.
+This virus is the same one used to make the smallpox vaccine, but it has been altered in the lab so that it mainly infects cancer cells and not normal cells.
 It is injected into the blood and enters the cancer cells, where it causes them to die or to make proteins that result in them being attacked by the body’s immune system.